-The following IP practice note produced in partnership with Kilburn & Strode LLP provides comprehensive and up to date legal information covering:
+The following IP practice note produced in partnership with Kilburn & Strode provides comprehensive and up to date legal information covering:

 Where the EUTM from which the comparable trade mark is derived is an EU collective mark or EU certification mark, the comparable trade mark is treated as either a UK collective mark or UK certification mark (as the case may be).

 This Practice Note contains references to case law of the Court of Justice.
 Broadly, EU judgments handed down on or before 31 December 2020 continue to be binding on UK courts and tribunals (even if the EU courts later depart from them) until the UK courts exercise their powers to diverge.
-For the most part,
+For the most part, EU case law made

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.